rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 {{<figure src="/images/thoughts/empty-filter-fpp-curve.png" title="The FPP for an empty filter is equals to 0">}}

-As you add elements to the filter the `fpp` is increased and will be equals the target fpp when the filter reach the expected number of elements, as we can see if we fill the Bloom filter:
+As you add elements to the filter the `fpp` is increased and will be equal to the target fpp when the filter reach the expected number of elements, as we can see if we fill the Bloom filter:

 {{< highlight st "style=emacs">}}
 fullBloomFilter